gmarfjan/Home-Automation-Stacks/mosquitto/README.md

 # Mosquitto

-Please change values in the docker-compose.yml file:
+Please use the environment variables:

-* /path/to/home_dir: directory where configuration files are stored
+* HOME_DIR: directory where configuration files are stored